Wheelchair accessible taxis

 The NSW Government offers financial assistance by way of an interest-free loan to assist with the purchase of new or additional WATs.

-On 1 July 2016, the interest-free loans scheme was expanded from $1 million to $5 million a year.
-The loan can now fund the full cost of putting a new WAT on the road, or retrofitting an existing one with loans of up to $100,000 available, from a pool of $5 million each year for the next four years – a total of $20 million.
+On 1 July 2016, the interest-free loans scheme was expanded from $800,000 to $5 million.
+The loan can now fund the full cost of putting a new WAT on the road, or retrofitting an existing one with loans of up to $100,000 available, from a pool of $5 million.

 For more information on the expanded interest-free loans scheme and to stay up-to-date on when the next round of applications open, please visit the Roads and Maritime Services website.